hans/hans.github.com/_posts/2018-04-09-word-representations.md

 **A counter:** I don't see a principled difference between your "mechanistic relationships" and your "chance correlations."
 There are certainly [mechanistic explanations which link the length of a tree's shadow and the time of day][5], or any of the other pairs given above.
 Why privilege the neural relationship with the label of "mechanism?"

 Our answer to that question can't fall back on claims about the brain being a more "interesting" or "relevant" system of study in any respect.
-We need to find a naturalistic, *non-normative* account of why the brain as a data-processor is any different than those (admittedly silly) examples above.
+We need to find a naturalistic account of why the brain as a data-processor is any different than those (admittedly silly) examples above.

 ---